elliocheerio/haxeflixel-tiled-image-layers-fix-demo/README.md

 ### Use Case

 Image layer offsets in Tiled used to be defined by properties `x` and `y`.
 As of Tiled version 0.15 image layer offsets are now defined by properties `offsetx` and `offsety`.
+These properties are already available in `TiledLayer`.

 ![Tiled Editor Demo](assets/html_images/image_fix_tmx.png)
 *TMX source file.
-Offsets are now defined by properties `offsetx` and `offsety`*
+Offsets are defined by properties `offsetx` and `offsety`*

 ![Tiled Editor Demo](assets/html_images/image_fix_one.png)